outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - map parameter sets to potential matrix shapes
       - finish diagrams for intent (more examples of matching structure with intent), cause (shapes & ambiguity), concept (evolution of concepts, networks, distortion functions)
       - diagram for argument
     - finish informal fallacy diagrams: https://en.wikipedia.org/wiki/List_of_fallacies
     - make a system layer diagram with interfaces to allow specification of core interfaces & other interface layers (interface interface)
     - make a system layer diagram for structures to include layers of structures (beyond core structures like curves, to include n-degree structures like a wave, as well as semantic output structures like a key, crossing the layer that generates info structures like an insight, a probability, etc)
     - add interface diagram & interface query map
       - interface query map indicates position of interfaces to query
         - the position of interfaces is determined by intent of problem/solution and cost/optimization metrics and available information or testing/derivation (information capture/generation) resources
         - filter (function structure as a base) & prioritized focus & potential ranges
     - integrate the concept of an 'interference network' - to always be calculating what something is not, so you have backups to interfere if one interface is sub-optimal or insufficient to host potential
       - if conceptual interface says to take a particular step, inject an opposing interface to add variance to the calculation approaching randomness (like emotions as a supplemental variance source to offset logic inadequacies)
     - add conceptual math diagrams
       - use lattice multiplication as standard example, other than core operations (add/multiply mapped to language, concepts like irreversibility/asymmetry mapped to math)
       - use intent & system filters & concepts as a way to reduce solution space from defaults (find space & shape limits where intents are supported) when looking for alternate efficient methods of calculation
         - example: a method of calculating area under the curve can be built with relevant concepts (subset, linearity, similarity (to curve) as a input to the conceptual trajectory to the concept of approximation) once those concepts are identified in the problem space, and combined with different structures, each having their own intents (prioritized metrics like efficiency)
       - quantify conceptual potential (how much change it can enable) and core operations on conceptual potential, & where potential objects occur or where they fit in to those operations

+# content
+    - import insight history data to identify insight paths
+      - info insight paths like 'lie => joke => distortion => insight'
+      - system insight paths like 'three core functions + combine function with this definition + n distortions to nearest hub'
+    - structurize (apply structure to) definitions of objects specific to interfaces
+      - example: info asymmetry is associated with an info loss in a particular direction between info types/formats, rather than just an info imbalance or mismatch
+    - define default & core objects necessary for system to function (out of the box, rather than minimal config necessary to derive other system components & assemble)
+      - add default functions to solve common problem types
+      - alternate utility function implementations have variation potential in the exact operations used to achieve the function intents, but there are requirements in which definitions these functions use because they are inherent to the system.
+For example, the embodiment may use a specific definition of an attribute (standardized to a set of filters) in order to build the attribute- identification function using a set of filters - but the general attribute definition is still partially determined in its initial version by requirements specified in the documentation, such as a set of core attribute types (input, output, function parameter, abstract, descriptive, identifying, differentiating, variable, constant), the definition of a function, and the definition of conversion functions between standard formats.
+    - organize certainty (info) vs. uncertainty objects (potential, risk, probability)
+    - document time structures (concave time explaining compounding similarities up to a point of maximum concavity, a structure that can separate from the other space-times)
+    - document vertex definition & give examples (as an intersection/combination of interface variables, such as determining/description(compressing)/generative/causative/derivation variables), around which change develops
+    - systematize your definitions of info objects, to include analysis that produces relationships of core objects like opposites to their relevant forms (anti-symmetry) in addition to permuted object states (asymmetry), such as an anti-strategy, anti-information, anti-pattern
+      - make doc to store insight paths, counterintuitive functions, hidden costs, counterexamples, phase shift triggers
+      - add technicality, synchronization, bias, counterintuition, & certainty objects leading to inevitable collisions
+        - the collision of compounding forces producing a phase shift
+        - lack of attention in one driver and false panic in a second driver leading to a car crash given the bases where their processes originate
+      - define alignment on interfaces (compounding, coordinating, parallel, similar, etc)
+      - start with these info object transforms that filter the most info: opposite, invalidating, symmetric, core, aligning, boundary-breaking, phase shift activating, structure stabilizing, constant changing, converging
+      - add core info objects (core strategies, core assumptions) so you can make a network of graphs for a system
+    - document explainability as a space limited by derivable attributes from data set & cross-system similarity
+    - document how new concepts (gaps in network rules) evolve once structure is applied to prior concepts
+    - document how rules develop on stability & how foundations are connected & destroyed
+    - document generated object change types
+      - constant to variable
+      - variable to removal of assumption in variable type/data type
+    - research implementing your solution type (constructing structures (made of boundary/filter/resource sets) to produce substances like antibodies, using bio system stressors)